expo/router/docs/docs/lab/handoff.md

 The `expo-router/head` component supports the following meta tags:

 - `expo:handoff` - Set to `true` to enable handoff for the current route. iOS-only.
 Defaults to `false`.
+- `expo:spotlight` - Set to `true` to enable spotlight search for the current route. iOS-only.
+Defaults to `false`.
 - `og:url` - Set the URL that should be opened when the user switches to your app.
-Defaults to the current URL in-app with `extra.router.handoffOrigin` as the baseURL.
+Defaults to the current URL in-app with `extra.router.headOrigin` as the baseURL.
+Passing a relative path will append the `headOrigin` to the path.
 - `og:title` and `<title>` - Set the title for the `NSUserActivity` this is unused with handoff.
 - `og:description` - Set the description for the `NSUserActivity` this is unused with handoff.